 We recommend creating a batch/command file which contains a similar content:

-Whenever you start the batch file, all projects will be baked up and it is also possible to add a system Task Schuler with this file.
+Whenever you start the batch file, all projects will be processed and it is also possible to add a system Task Scheduler with this file.
 Please make sure to start the scheduler with a user that has all sufficient rights to DPM, the database and also the backup target.

 The commandline backup always uses the name creation Date/Time as Directory.
 This will make sure that you do not lose any backup files.
 Depending on your backup schedule, please make sure to delete old backup files from time to time.
-Also to mention is that the command line option does not allow any passwords for the backup as you would need to store the password inside the batch file in clear text and this would make no sense from a protection point of view.
+Also to mention is that the command line option does not allow any passwords for the backup (the GUI version does allow passwords to be specified) as you would need to store the password inside the batch file in clear text and this would make no sense from a protection point of view.